 Educating siblings about PDA

 Many families educate their other children about PDA from a young age.
 This can help siblings to develop a genuine understanding of their brother’s or sister’s difficulties, how this can impact behaviours and why their parents are parenting one child more flexibly than others.
 This understanding can help siblings to cope with the different expectations that parents may have of them, and to feel part of the support network.
 The book Can I Tell You About PDA? is suitable for ages 7+ and Autism East Midlands produces a booklet about PDA for siblings which can be ordered on 0115 960 9263 or via email.
-A PDA parent has also written two very helpful documents: a Q&A for Siblings and Personal Thoughts about PDA Siblings.
+A parent to a PDA child has also written two very helpful documents: a Q&A for Siblings and Personal Thoughts about PDA Siblings.

 Adopting their own helpful approaches